Right to Dream Academy

-Right to Dream is a Ghanaian football academy.
-The academy started in 1999 training a small number of boys in Accra and grew into a residential school and training center.
-As of 2021 it was owned by Mansour Group.
+Right to Dream is a youth association football academy system based in Ghana.
+It started in 1999 as a residential school and training center in Accra.
+It is owned by the Mansour Group.

+It is now a multi-club multi-academy group with branches in Egypt as well as the Mansour Group's professional teams, FC Nordsjælland in Denmark, FC Masar in Egypt and San Diego FC in the United States.

 History

 Right to Dream Academy was founded in 1999 by Tom Vernon, who had been Manchester United's head scout in Africa.
 It started on a small scale and, unlike most youth academies, independent of a professional team, training a small number of boys who were initially housed in Vernon's home.
 Some scouts and other staff were volunteers.

-In 2004 the organization began partnering with US boarding high schools to offer athletic scholarships.

-In 2010 the organization opened a new facility south of Akosombo in the Eastern Region of Ghana.
-As of 2021 it is an all-scholarship boarding school for promising footballers drawn from all over West Africa.
+In 2004, the organization began partnering with US boarding high schools to offer athletic scholarships.
+In 2010, the organization opened a new facility south of Akosombo in the Eastern Region of Ghana.
+As of 2021, it is an all-scholarship boarding school for promising footballers drawn from all over West Africa.

 Bleacher Report ranked it 15th in their 2013 ranking of youth academies.
 A girls’ youth system programme was introduced in 2013, the first in Africa.
 In 2014, Right to Dream Academy launched the first Right to Dream school programme in Takoradi.
-In 2015 Right to Dream bought FC Nordsjaelland.
+In 2015, Right to Dream bought FC Nordsjaelland.

 As of 2015, partners included Tullow Oil Ghana, Mantrac Ghana, Ashoka, and Laureus Sport For Good Foundation.

-In 2021 Mansour Group invested $120 million in a takeover and announced it was forming a new entity, ManSports.
+In 2021, the Mansour Group invested $120 million in a takeover and announced it was forming a new entity, ManSports.
+Mohamed Mansour became the chairman of the academy, while Vernon continued to operate as chief executive officer.

+In 2022, Right to Dream bought Egyptian pro football club FC Masar.
+The Mansour Group also financed an expansion team in Major League Soccer that will begin play in 2025 and be based in San Diego, California.
+The team, named San Diego FC, will construct a Right to Dream academy near El Cajon, California.

 Graduates

-Since 1999 the academy has graduated 144 students, according to their website as of 2021.
+Since 1999 the academy has graduated 282 students, according to their website as of 2023.

-Since 2007, Right to Dream has produced over 20 graduates playing professional football in Europe.
-Some Right to Dream graduates have also received call ups into Ghana's National teams, from the Black Starlets(U17) to the Black Stars.
-As of 2013 Right to Dream had over 30 graduates studying at high schools and universities in the US and UK.
+Since 2007, Right to Dream has produced over 157 graduates playing professional football Globally.
+67 Right to Dream graduates have also received call ups into National teams, from the Black Starlets(U17) to the Black Stars.
+As of May 2023, Right to Dream had over 56 graduates studying at high schools and universities across the US and UK.

+67 RTD graduates (both male and female) have represented their country at senior international level.

-In April 2014, Right to Dream student Fuseina Mumuni was a member of the Ghana U-17 team at the FIFA Women's U-17 World Cup held in Costa Rica.
+7 of these players played at the Men's FIFA World Cup in 2022.

+RTD Ghana and FCN have produced 146 professional players in total (and counting).

+In 2022, 5 FCN male graduates and 8 female graduates signed pro contracts.